RESEARCH & DEVELOPMENT

 *Part of this technology was developed with the commissioning and grants of the New Energy and Industrial Technology Development Organization (NEDO).

-Image of an SoC
+Schematic Image of a SoC

 Working closely with other companies to promote semiconductor development and create a hopeful mobility society for the next generation